Poietic Generator: Modelling

 Jean-Paul Fourmentraux, in his classification of Net.art devices, quotes the Poietic Generator as one of the few representatives of the "alteraction" devices category.
-These type of devices support processes of pure synchronous human communication, free from algorithmic control or introduction of external data.
+These types of devices support processes of pure synchronous human communication, free from algorithmic control or introduction of external data.
 This alteraction process, envisioned as "an intermediate action which makes one become other" (Philippe Quéau), lies outside the field studied by the general theory of games, as its branch covering multiplayer games (coordination games, cooperative games) which does not consider the emergence of meta-levels: specifically the "becoming other".
 According to testimony, the Poietic Generator has an amazing ability to immerse its players in a learning process of social phenomena: it gives not only the possibility to live a kind of "conversation", but in some degree, to access to its model by observing and interpreting autopoietic phenomena, that is to say the "life", which takes place there.
 According to Olivier Auber, there would be in the Poietic Generator, intrusion of eigenfrequencies, similar to those existing in other autopoietic systems (cell, cerebral cortex, etc.).
 Despite their apparent complexity, these temporal phenomena (oscillations between structure and chaos, complexity and simplicity) could be analyzed, even "mathematised", particularly in the light of the simplicity theory (Jean-Louis Dessalles).
 Structuring phases corresponds to a "becoming other" (Quéau) and a greater "simplicity" (Dessalles).
 The emergence of these kinds of paradigm shifts would be both unexpected and deterministic.